▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 On the dog's head white is pronounced like a cutout.
 On the muzzle it can also be seen as a spread fire.
 If the dog has a white mark on its chest, this is permissible, although it extends to the end of the sternum and reaches both the belly and the interior of the hind limbs.

 The tip of the tail can also be completely white.
-However, total white coat should be less than one third of total body.
+But, total white coat should be less than one third of total body.
 The Serbian tricolour hound also has medium length ears, high, found near the cheeks.

 The height the male will of 45 to 55 cm and in the female of 44 to 54 cm., the weight of Serbian tricolour hound will of 20 to 25 kg.